Author Archives: admin

 By Michael F. Duggan

-I would check on the election coverage every half hour to 45 minutes.
-Around 10:00 (I don’t remember the exact time), some of the experts noted that things were not going the Democrat’s way in a couple of key states.
+After 10:00 (I don’t remember the exact time), some of the experts observed that things were not going the Democrats’ way in a couple of key states.
 I read a lot of Marcus Aurelius, and know that most things are out of my hands, and so I went to bed.
+The night was darker and quieter than usual, and during the few times I woke up overnight, I sensed what had happened.

-Then I had this crazy idea: perhaps if I did not listen to the news, perhaps the election would remain in a state of superposition, like Schrodinger’s cat in quantum mechanics, and that if I turned on the radio in the morning, it would decohere into a fixed outcome I did not like (it was like an infant who believes that the world goes away when he closes his eyes in a game of peekaboo).
+Then I had this crazy idea: perhaps if I did not listen to the news, perhaps the election would remain in a state of superposition, like Schrodinger’s cat–both dead and alive–in quantum mechanics, and that if I turned on the radio in the morning, it would decohere into a fixed outcome (it was kind of like an infant who believes that the world disappears when he closes his eyes in a game of peekaboo).
 When I got up, I did not turn on the radio.
 I left the house to go to work, and drove to the train station in silence, but I knew.
 That was eight years ago.

-Last night I tried to watch a movie again (an old American Experience documentary about Alexander Hamilton), but I grew edgy and wend upstairs early to read (some Marcus Aurelius, but also a biography of Oliver Wendell Holmes, Jr.).
-Around 10:30, I came down and saw that the PBS coverage was calling North Carolina.
-I had seen this play (or one very much like it) before.
+Last night I tried to watch a movie again (an old American Experience documentary about Alexander Hamilton), but grew edgy and went upstairs early to read (some Marcus Aurelius, but also a biography of Oliver Wendell Holmes, Jr., and a little from the new biography of Jimmy Breslin).
+Around 10:30 I went downstairs and saw that the PBS coverage was calling North Carolina for the GOP.
+I had seen this movie before.
 I went back upstairs and read for a couple more hours and went to bed.

 Again, the night was unusually dark and quiet.
-Again I had this crazy idea that if I didn’t check the news, that events would be suspended in superposition.
+Again I had this crazy idea that if I didn’t check the news, that events would be suspended indefinitely in superposition, an election neither won nor lost.
 I got up and did not turn on the radio.
 I checked my Facebook account and the second thing I saw was a friend who posted, “I guess this is who we really are.”
-Events had de-cohered once again.
-In a conversation a week or more ago not specifically on politics, a friend of mine who knows a lot more than I do about Marcus Aurelius and Epictetus, told me that the only real dignity in life is to accept the world as it is without complaint.
+Once again events had de-cohered.
+In a conversation a week or more ago not specifically on politics, a friend of mine who knows more than I do about Marcus Aurelius and Epictetus, told me that the only real dignity in life is to accept the parts of the world that we cannot change as they are without complaint.

 Serendipity and the Dead